-Through the coronavirus (COVID-19) pandemic, the Northern Territory Environment Protection Authority (NT EPA) will continue to deliver its statutory and regulatory activities, and provide support to the community to ensure the environment remains protected.
+Through the coronavirus (COVID-19) pandemic, the NT EPA will continue to deliver its statutory and regulatory activities, and provide support to the community to ensure the environment remains protected.

 As the health and wellbeing of our employees is our highest priority, we acknowledge that we will be conducting our business differently for the duration of this situation.

 The NT EPA's business continuity plan is being reviewed regularly in light of the most up-to-date health advice.
 That includes planning to allow staff to work remotely where appropriate and ensuring staff operate within the necessary work health and safety requirements, so that we maintain our statutory obligations as best we can to prevent environmental harm.

 The NT EPA recognises, however, that its approach to environmental regulation must be informed by the unprecedented circumstances we are all experiencing.

 We will aim to meet statutory timeframes in the assessment of development proposals.
 We will prioritise timely decision-making on Notices of Intent submitted for an assessment decision.

 The Environment Protection Act 2019 will commence mid-year.
 The NT EPA will continue to prepare for commencement by developing and consulting on a range of guidance material to support implementation of the new environmental impact assessment and approval legislation.

 The NT EPA expects firms to act responsibly and reasonably in meeting their environmental obligations.
 We will work constructively with our regulated community and where warranted will adopt a practical approach to licensing and approval decisions and compliance activities that recognises the temporary challenges and constraints that the regulated community may be experiencing due to genuine COVID-19 related impacts on their business operations.